Facebook's Split Test Feature: How to Get Started & Best Practices

 Split testing helps marketers make the most of our advertising budgets, which used to be a completely manual endeavor.
 In other words, if you aren't actively using split tests to improve your ads and campaigns, you're leaving money on the table.

-Using This Feature
+Using Facebook's Split Test Feature

-To set up a split test you will first need to head into your Ads Manager account and create a new campaign.
-Next, you’ll need to pick the objective of your campaign.
-Keep in mind you can only run a split test with the Traffic, App Installs, Lead Generation, and conversions objectives.
+Next, pick the objective of your campaign.
+Keep in mind that you can only run a split test for Traffic, App Installs, Lead Generation, and Conversion objectives.